Skip to main content

 The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is working in partnership with the Michigan Public Service Commission (MPSC) to prepare a grant application for Section 40101(d) funds on behalf of the State of Michigan.
 This application lays out the objectives of Michigan's' grid resilience grant program, criteria for sub-awarding funds to eligible entities, as well as methods for distributing funds.

-Applicants must be physically located in Michigan and on the of the following:
+Applicants must be physically located in Michigan and one of the following:

 • Investor-Own Utilities (IOU)